 Florida injury lawyers usually charge 33 1/3% to settle a case.
-Realtor’s only charge 3% commission to buy/sell a property.
+Realtor’s only charge 3%.
 Why is that?

 These are two totally different industries.
 The average sales price for homes in Miami Florida for Jan 2015 to Apr 2015 was $232,700.
 3% of that amount $6,900.